Wumo: Style and content

-Plagiarism
+Plagiarism accusations

 The strip was for a period the focus of a debate concerning plagiarism, as the strip's followers voiced their concern over an advertising campaign by the Danish office of advertising agency DDB promoting the Volkswagen Golf GT, having appropriated its joke from a Wulffmorgenthaler strip.
 In a reversed issue, Wulffmorgenthaler was accused of plagiarising a photograph that had circulated on internet, to which Anders Morgenthaler conceded that the duo had been inspired by the image and based a strip on it in the belief that it was a privately forwarded photograph.

+In other media

 Television series

 WUMO was also broadcast as a television series, in the style of a parodied show for children in Denmark, in which Wulff, Morgenthaler and their puppet friends Dolph, a fascist hippo and Margit, a politically correct female squirrel, introduce various short films.
 The only recurring character from the comic is the Toucan Kid.
 New characters include Ansgar and Loke, a very sexually active archeologist and his colleague who is deadly afraid of "the Vagina", the contestants on a fifties game show.
 Another recurring feature on the show was a "Reality show" starring a hapless school photographer, Bent, and his retarded assistant Bubber, the brothers Lefevre, who are carpet salesmen trying to be actors, Asger Lesniak who has a personal vendetta against a guy who frequents the places he works, and Bimmer, a character obsessed with life in the tropic nether regions.

-The TV-series evolved in the second season into Dolph og Wulff, in a documentary style, with The Fascist Hippo Dolph as the dominating main character.
+The TV series evolved in the second season into Dolph og Wulff, in a documentary style, with The Fascist Hippo Dolph as the dominating main character.

-The second season further evolved to a third season, this time in the style of a late night talk show, on 17 March called Dolph og Wulff – med venner (Dolph and Wulff – with friends).
+The second season further evolved to a third season, this time in the style of a late-night talk show, on 17 March called Dolph og Wulff – med venner (Dolph and Wulff – with friends).
 The friends are a sex-crazed, English-speaking beaver named Rocco and an orangutan called "Finn".
 Rocco was actually created as a sex-crazed squirrel for the first season, but it was ultimately decided to not use him, so the Rocco puppet was used as Margit instead.

-In 2011, Wulff & Morgenthaler created a TV show – the animated sitcom, 'The Pandas' (Pandaerne), which ran for 3 seasons.
+In 2011, Wulff & Morgenthaler created a TV show – the animated sitcom 'The Pandas' (Pandaerne), which ran for three seasons.
 A Canadian-American remake of The Pandas was announced to be in production from Corus Entertainment and Bento Box Entertainment.
-The series was planned to air in 2016, but has since been scrapped due to Fox Entertainment's acquisition of Bento Box Entertainment in 2020.
+The series was planned to air in 2016, but has since been scrapped due to Fox Entertainment's acquisition of Bento Box Entertainment in 2019.